-Working closely with suppliers was also addressed through sustainable purchasing and sourcing strategies.
-Among suppliers, a distinction is made between those who offer recycled materials downstream in the chain (e.g. recyclers), leading to the creation of new partnerships, and those upstream in the chain who supply producers with components, parts and/or products for which new requirements are included in specifications on the incorporation of recycled materials.
+Other actions were based on the challenges of working with suppliers.
+Among the latter, a distinction is made between suppliers who offer recycled materials downstream in the chain (e.g. recyclers), leading to the creation of new partnerships, and suppliers upstream in the chain who supply manufacturers with components, parts and/or products for which new requirements are included in specifications on the incorporation of recycled materials.

-Most of the actions undertaken by producers were shared by both manufacturers and non-manufacturers.
+Most of the actions undertaken by producers were shared by both manufacturers and nonmanufacturers.
 However, even though some of the latter may be involved in product design (this distinction could not be made during the analysis), the emphasis is generally placed on evaluating products and suppliers to steer a purchasing and sourcing policy towards products incorporating more recycled material.
-Among manufacturers, while this action was often included in the plans, there were considerably more actions concerning product design and industrial production with the integration of use of recycled materials.
+Among manufacturers, while this action was also often included in the plans, there were considerably more actions concerning product design and industrial production with the integration of use of recycled materials.